trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/Oscilloscope.md

 ---

-## Description
+Oscilloscope is a device that visualize electronic signals.
 In the Oscilloscope course, you will learn basics of oscilloscope, why you need it, and how to visualize signals in a circuit.
 The course is designed for those who have experiences in building simple circuits.

-Oscilloscope is a device that visualize electronic signals.

 After successful completion of the course assignment, you will receive _Oscillo_ [badge](../../badges/).